BG3-Community-Library-Team/bg3-community/Getting_Started.md

 1. Create a folder on your desktop named bg3_mods (or anything you want, but I will be calling mine bg3_mods if you want to follow along).
 You could technically just make a folder of your mods name but if you intend to make more mods in the future it would be better to make this bg3_mods folder and place all mod folders in here for better organization.
 2. Download visual studio code from https://code.visualstudio.com/download.
 You can use whatever code editor you want, but I will be using visual studio code when dealing with my files and showing examples below.
 3. Download the bg3 mod manager from https://github.com/LaughingLeader/BG3ModManager/releases.
 As the name suggests, it will help you manage your mods 👍.
 The page includes install and setup instructions so I will not include them here, follow them there where they will be up to date.
-4. Download the mod fixer from https://www.nexusmods.com/baldursgate3/mods/141.
+4. If you are on a Pre-Patch 7 version of the game, download Mod Fixer from https://www.nexusmods.com/baldursgate3/mods/141.
 Character creation bugs out without this.
 Will explain how to use below, simply download for now and extract the .pak.
+If you are on Patch 7 or Patch 8, you can skip this step.
 5. Download the bg3 modders multitool from https://github.com/ShinyHobo/BG3-Modders-Multitool/releases.
 This tool has alot of uses but we will cover them as we need them.
 Download and extract the files for now.
 6. Download LSLIB and the export tool from https://github.com/Norbyte/lslib/releases.
 Like the multitool, many uses we will cover later.
 Download and extract the files for now.
 7. We should have a few file explorer windows open now from extracting folders and creating them.
 Here they are and what to do with them: